 There is the ‘Banana Leaf Apolo’ serving the best in Indian cuisine, sorted by the very diverse Indian regions.

-Sustainability at its best.
-There are several attractions like the skyway, the supertree grove, and of course the Flower Dome and the Cloud Forest Conservatories.
-Every night at 7.45 and at 8.45 p.m. there is a – yes, beautifully kitschy – light and sound show.
+There are several attractions like the Skyway, the Supertree Grove, and of course the Flower Dome and the Cloud Forest Conservatories.
+Every night at 7.45 and 8.45 p.m. there is a – yes, beautifully kitschy – light and sound show.

-While the permanent collection – although absolutely exquisite – is fairly small, their special exhibitions are absolutely worth seeing since they often combine art with some strong environmental or sociological aspect.
+While the permanent collection – although absolutely exquisite – is fairly small, their special exhibitions are totally worth seeing since they often combine art with some strong environmental or sociological aspect.
 To get there, just walk back to the Manulife Ctr stop and keep going by bus No. 131 to Opp Singapore’s Cricket Club.

 If you follow the sunny day itinerary, you then just have to cross the bridge connecting the Gardens by the Bay with the Marina Sands and you’re there.